chris-short/chrisshort.net/content/video/devnationfederal-2018-devops-is-not-war.md

-+++
-author = "Chris Short"
-date = 2019-10-23
+---
+ShowTOC: false
+author: Chris Short
+date: "2019-10-23"
-description = "People think that DevOps, Cloud Native, Agile, GROWS, etc. are all rainbows and roses.
-You start small, work your way up or you decide as an organizational unit to change." draft = false slug = "devnationfederal-2018-devops-is-not-war" tags = ["talks", "speaking", "videos", "public speaking"] title = "DevNationFederal: DevOps is Not War"
+description: People think that DevOps, Cloud Native, Agile, GROWS, etc. are all rainbows and roses.
+You start small, work your way up or you decide as an organizational unit to change.
-ShowTOC = false
+draft: false
-+++
+slug: devnationfederal-2018-devops-is-not-war
+tags:
+- talks
+- speaking
+- videos
+- public speaking
+title: 'DevNationFederal: DevOps is Not War'
+---

 {{< carbon >}}